-When we announced that one of our employee wellbeing initiatives last October was to promote 'healthy bodies and healthy minds', we didn't realise just how vitally important this focus was going to become less than six months later.
+When we announced that one of our employee wellbeing initiatives in October 2019 was to promote 'healthy bodies and healthy minds', we didn't realise just how vitally important this focus was going to become less than six months later.

-To help both our employees and our customers to cope with the changing situation, we've come up with 10 top tips to help enhance your mental and physical wellbeing.
+To help both our employees and our customers to cope with the changing situation of the pandemic and generally deal with the stresses of everyday life, we've come up with 10 top tips to help enhance your mental and physical wellbeing.

 1. Take it one day at a time

 The big picture can be terrifying and the uncertainty of not knowing what the future holds can often send your heart racing, your nerves fluttering and your stomach churning.
 All of these are unfortunately indicators of stress and anxiety.
 To try and manage this effectively, it's important to take a moment and refocus on the here and now - taking it one day, or even one hour if needs be, at a time.

 Manage your stress: An NHS calming breathing exercise you can do to lower stress and anxiety.